-If you have been reading my fitness posts, you know that in my attempt to get fit the second time I started by joining CrossFit.
-In this post, I would like to talk about what I like and do not like about CrossFit.
+If you have been reading my fitness posts, you know that I started by joining CrossFit in my attempt to get fit the second time.
+I want to talk about what I like and do not like about CrossFit in this post.

-What I like about CrossFit?
+What do I like about CrossFit?

-- Anything can be scaled: When you start CrossFit it can be quite intimidating.
+- Anything can be scaled: When you start CrossFit, it can be quite intimidating.
 For many, the exercises are new.
 In addition, most require complex movements.
-Finally, some people cannot do the exercises as prescribed (i.e. RX).
+Finally, some people cannot do the exercises as prescribed (i.e., RX).
 CrossFit addresses all of these concerns by offering the ability to scale anything.
 Is the weight too heavy?
 Use less weight or no weight!
 Is the weight too low?
 Go up!
 Can’t do a movement like a pull-up?
 No problem, do this other movement like a ring row where you control how much weight you are pulling!
 Got pull-ups?
-Strap some additional weight on and then try!
-This means no matter what your fitness level or physical capability you can do CrossFit!
+Strap some additional weight on, and then try!
+This means no matter what your fitness level or physical capability, you can do CrossFit!

 - You get results immediately: I have spoken about motivation on multiple occasions regarding fitness.
 When it comes to CrossFit, you will see and feel results immediately.
 The results seen and/or felt are different from person to person.
 For some, it is losing weight.
-Believe it or not though, losing weight is not common when you first start CrossFit.
-Do not be alarmed though, you will feel better, you clothes will fit better, your body appearance will change, you will see and feel the difference.
+Believe it or not, though, losing weight is not common when you first start CrossFit.
+Do not be alarmed though, you will feel better, your clothes will fit better, your body appearance will change, you will see and feel the difference.
 How immediate are the results?
-For many, you feel it within the first week and you see it within the first month.
+For many, you feel it within the first week, and you see it within the first month.
 The transformation you go through is constant.
-I have been doing CrossFit for over two years and I am still seeing and feeling changes as my fitness improves.
+I have been doing CrossFit for over two years, and I am still seeing and feeling changes as my fitness improves.

-What I do not like about CrossFit?
+What do I not like about CrossFit?

 - The option is scaled or RX: When it comes to a workout or competition, the two options are scaled or RX.
 For workouts, scaled can mean just about anything.
-When it comes to competitions, both scaled and RX workouts are prescribed and have to be done as written.
-For those on the verge of RX, but competing scaled as well as those who are elite RX competitors this is not a problem, for everyone else this can be a problem.
+Both scaled and RX workouts are prescribed and have to be done as written when it comes to competitions.
+For those on the verge of RX but competing scaled as well as those who are elite RX competitors this is not a problem, for everyone else, this can be a problem.
 The result is the inability to win in competition.
 This can impact motivation and eliminate some people from the community CrossFit has worked so hard to create.

-© 2015, Steve Flanders.
+© 2015 – 2021, Steve Flanders.
 All rights reserved.